Mapping a Table to Data Properties

 Analyzing the content of the lens from a table

 In our AdventureWorks database, we have a table production.product containing data about sold products and their manufacturing.
-We would like to be able to retrieve some data properties from this data for our Knowledge Graph, so we use Ontopic Studio to fetch this information from the data source.
+We would like to be able to retrieve some data properties from this data for our knowledge graph, so we use Ontopic Studio to fetch this information from the data source.

 We previously created the lens lenses.production.product, representing in Ontopic Studio a mirror view of the table production.product, and we used it to map the class Product to our data.
 We will continue using this lens to visualize and edit the content without altering the original data stored in the data source.